JesusValeraDev/JesusValeraDev.github.io/content/2020-03-20-the-importance-of-tests-in-our-software.md

 +++
-title = "The importance of the tests in our software" description = "A test is an empirical assertion that demonstrates the behaviour of expected functionality.
-Examples of test types, suggestions and their importance" date = 2020-03-20
+title = "The importance of tests in our software" description = "A test is an empirical assertion that demonstrates the behaviour of expected functionality.
+Examples of test types, suggestions and their importance" date = 2020-03-20 aliases = ['the-importance-of-the-tests-in-our-software']

 [taxonomies]
 tags = ['PHP', 'Testing', 'Unit Testing', 'Programming', 'Scalability']